-The initial costs to set up a corporation will vary depending on the attorney that you use, but the minimum required is $50,000 Mexican pesos (about US$2,800 at today’s exchange).
-You’ll also incur costs for the certified accountant to maintain it (US$600 to US$800 annually).
+The initial costs to set up a corporation will vary depending on the attorney that you use, but the minimum required is $50,000 Mexican pesos (about US$2,500 at today’s exchange).
+You’ll also incur costs for the certified accountant to maintain it (Starting at aprox US$1,500 annually).

 No matter the use of your property, your attorney should be involved in reviewing its legal status, including title search, the review and preparation of contracts, and setting up your trust or corporation.
 Many title companies are available now in Mexico.